RavenKing144/ai-tutor-sketchpad/README.md

 - “Explain the **Pythagorean theorem** with a diagram.” ✅ (triggers sketch)
 - Ask anything else; the tutor will suggest the Pythagorean demo.

 ---

-## 🔒 Assumptions

-- Timebox 36 hours for design, build, and polish.
-- No external API keys required for the core demo.
-- Browser supports Web Speech API (voice is optional and can be toggled).

----